-Perpetuum mobile as a commission for Bad Karlshafen 2017
+Perpetuum mobile as a commissioned production for Bad Karlshafen 2017

 Commissioned productions are always set in relation to their specific environment.
 Reality can be perceived and reassessed from a different perspective.
 This is also the case in the latest production, which was commissioned by the city of Bad Karlshafen GmbH in cooperation with the Kultursommer Nordhessen: Landgraf Carl, the founder of today’s Bad Karlshafen, had a strong interest for, among other things, natural sciences and, above all, for mechanics.
 In 1716, he called Johann Bessler to his court, who developed a wheel that, once set into motion, was supposed to keep on turning indefinetely.
 Bessler constructed several designs of his invention.
 They were inspected and successfully tested over several weeks – he could never be proven a fraud.
 Nevertheless, the voices of skeptics and jealousies never stopped!
 In the end, he destroyed his invention himself – for fear it could be stolen from him.